rollun-lc/openapi-manifests/README.md

 You will be prompted for save mode (Production or draft) Press **Save**, to flush Your current file to git
-If no such file on git, it will be created, if there is one, it will be updated.
+If no such file on git, it will be created,<br/>
+If there is one, it will be updated.
 ![](/docs/save-manifest.png)